News

 (Q) In conclusion, if they don’t pay, what will happen?

-When others see that we are serious about the recoveries with possible sanctions, they have started cooperating.They are coming forward to make the payments, voluntarily.
+Since others have been seeing that we are serious about the recoveries with possible sanctions, they have started cooperating.They are coming forward to make the payments, voluntarily.
 We will recover everything for government.

 Related Articles